Oprah Winfrey: Homes

 Oprah's extensive and continuously evolving real-estate portfolio has garnered heightened attention throughout her life and career, with many prominent industry outlets branding her a "tycoon" regarding her investments which as of 2022, are estimated to total approximately $127 million.

 As her talk show was beginning, Oprah first purchased a condominium in Chicago's Water Tower Place in 1985, before purchasing the condos adjoining and directly below it in 1992, 1993, and 1994, respectively.
-In 1988, she purchased an 164-acre property including main and guest residences, orchard, and stables in Rolling Prairie, Indiana as her weekend refuge.
-In 1992, she purchased an 80-acre compound in Telluride, Colorado, which she would go on to sell in approximately late 2000.
+In 1988, she purchased an 164 acre property including main and guest residences, orchard, and stables in Rolling Prairie, Indiana as her weekend refuge.
+In 1992, she purchased an 80 acre compound in Telluride, Colorado, which she would go on to sell in approximately late 2000.
 In 1994, she also purchased an apartment at the Four Seasons Hotel Chicago.
 Between 1996 and 2000 she purchased a total of five condos in different development areas of Fisher Island, Florida.
 In 2000, through her Chicago-based LLC Overground Railroad, Oprah purchased her friend Gayle King an estate in Greenwich, Connecticut.
-In 2001, Oprah sold all five of her Fisher Island condos and purchased what would become her "main home base" she has also called "The Promised Land" (where she currently lives as of 2022), a (then) 42-acre (17 ha) estate with ocean and mountain views in Montecito, California.
+In 2001, Oprah sold all five of her Fisher Island condos and purchased what would become her "main home base" she has also called "The Promised Land" (where she currently lives as of 2022), a (then) 42 acre estate with ocean and mountain views in Montecito, California.

 Additionally that year, she also purchased homes in both Elmwood Park, Illinois and Merrillville, Indiana for other family members and friends.
 Similarly, in 2002, she purchased her father's home in Franklin, Tennessee and a lakefront condo in Milwaukee, Wisconsin.
 In 2003 she listed her compound in Rolling Prairie, Indiana, and sold it in 2004.
-From 2003 to 2005, Oprah acquired several properties totaling 163 acres in Kula and Hana, Hawaii as well as a penthouse apartment in Atlanta, Georgia.
+From 2003 to 2005, Oprah acquired several properties totaling 163 acre in Kula and Hana, Hawaii as well as a penthouse apartment in Atlanta, Georgia.
 In 2005, she purchased a home in Douglasville, Georgia which was gifted in 2011 to a family member.